-Music Together an organization that provides organic music experiences for families and children through classes and online music.
+Music Together is an organization that provides organic music experiences for families and children through classes and online.
 It gets the family involved in music enjoyment, and just like a language, when the family speaks the same language, in this case music, the child is sure to learn.
-Even if you don’t know a thing about music, this organization will allow you to be an example for your child in music.
+Even if you don’t know a thing about music, this organization will allow you to be an example for your child.

-Putmayo Kids is the best resource I have found for the classroom and home world music.
-They pick songs that are easily accessible to both the newly trained ear and well seasoned ear.
-They are fun and very well produced.
-Putmayo kids has been my favorite and go to source for world music for the past 10 years.
+Putumayo Kids is the best resource I have found for the classroom and home world music.
+They pick songs that are easily accessible to both the newly-trained and the seasoned ear.
+The tunes are fun and very well produced.
+Putumayo kids has been my favorite and go to source for world music for the past 10 years.

 Calming Music and Songs for Kids:

 The Earth Spirit music by R. Carlos Nakai is so focusing it could be used to calm for yoga sessions, used as a meditation, or background music to create a calm home or classroom environment.
 I listen to this CD even when my kids aren’t around.
 It is fantastic!